-- The UN system in this country has adequate procedures in place to prevent and address sexual harassment, exploitation and abuse of authority (91% positive). - The UN system in this country has adequate procedures in place to protect my personal safety and security (83% positive).
+- The UN system in this country has adequate procedures in place to prevent and address sexual harassment, exploitation and abuse of authority (79% positive). - The UN system in this country adequately facilitates the equal participation of both women and men at all levels of the organization (79% positive). - The UN system in this country makes adequate efforts to fulfil its mandate to achieve an equal representation of women and men at all levels (71% positive).